DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc D - St. Andral's Feast.md

 > [!abstract]+ **Milivoj’s Revelation**
 >
 > If he is later informed that Henrik's actions were directed by one of Strahd's vampire spawn, and that the theft of the bones could have allowed a slaughter at the church, [[Non-Player Characters#Milivoj|Milivoj]] is overcome with anxiety, horror, and guilt.
-He prostrates himself before Father Petrovich and begs for his forgiveness, offering to exile himself to the Svalich Woods if doing so will make up for the harm he has caused.
-(Father Petrovich, of course, declines, tearfully embracing and forgiving Milivoj instead.)
+He prostrates himself before Father Lucian and begs for his forgiveness, offering to exile himself to the Svalich Woods if doing so will make up for the harm he has caused.
+(Father Lucian, of course, declines, tearfully embracing and forgiving Milivoj instead.)

-# E3.
-Return to the Church
+## D2b.
+Departing the House
-Once Milivoj has admitted to the bones' theft, [[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] can lead the players to the coffin maker's shop.
+Once Milivoj has admitted to the bones' theft, [[Non-Player Characters#Father Lucian Petrovich|Father Lucian]] can lead the players to the coffin maker's shop.
 (He knows the owner, Henrik, well, and hopes that he can reason with the man.)
-If the players appear skeptical, Father Petrovich—who has the statistics of a **priest**—reveals that he bears the holy symbol of Tasha Petrovna—his ancestor and a mighty follower of Saint Markovia—and promises them that he is more than capable of defending himself.
+If the players appear skeptical, Father Lucian—who has the statistics of a **priest**—reveals that he bears the holy symbol of Tasha Petrovna—his ancestor and a mighty follower of Saint Markovia—and promises them that he is more than capable of defending himself.

-If the players suggest reporting the theft of the bones to the burgomaster, Father Petrovich is reluctant to do so, fearing the possibility of raising a panic.
-With a successful DC 15 Charisma (Persuasion) check, however, the players can convince Father Petrovich to join them in reporting the theft to Baron Vallakovich, who responds as described in **N6.
-Coffin Maker's Shop.** (If the players don't have Father Petrovich with them, the burgomaster refuses to believe that the bones are responsible for the church's divine protection or to assist the players in recovering them.)
+If the players suggest reporting the theft of the bones to the burgomaster, Father Lucian is reluctant to do so, fearing the possibility of raising a panic.
+With a successful DC 15 Charisma (Persuasion) check, however, the players can convince Father Lucian to join them in reporting the theft to Baron Vallakovich, who responds as described in **N6.
+Coffin Maker's Shop.** (If the players don't have Father Lucian with them, the burgomaster refuses to believe that the bones are responsible for the church's divine protection or to assist the players in recovering them.)

 > [!abstract]+ **Reporting the Theft**
 >